 Let Credit Sesame help you improve a poor credit score

 If your credit score isn’t as high as you’d like it to be, getting back on track is doable with the right tools.
-With a free Credit Sesame membership, you can monitor your credit score and view your free credit report card to learn which factors are helping or hurting your score the most.
+With a free Credit Sesame membership, you can monitor your credit score and view your free credit report summary to learn which factors are helping or hurting your score the most.
 From there, you can learn to avoid the credit mistakes that hold your score down.